School for International Training: SIT Study Abroad

 SIT Study Abroad offers undergraduate study abroad programs on all seven continents, focusing on cultural immersion, field-based learning, and experiential learning.
 Programs are divided via geography and critical global issues, including Climate & Environment, Development & Inequality, Education & Social Change, Geopolitics & Power, Global Health & Well-being, Identity & Human Resilience, and Peace & Justice.
 Since 2007, the International Honors Program (IHP) has been a division of SIT Study Abroad.
 IHP programs typically spend the semester traveling to three different continents while focusing on a central academic theme that falls within the aforementioned critical global issues.
 IHP had previously been an independent non-profit organization before its merger into SIT.

-In keeping with the mission of the overall organization, SIT’s programs focus on social justice and intercultural communication.
+In keeping with the mission of the overall organization, SIT's programs focus on social justice and intercultural communication.
 SIT was the first study abroad program to achieve net-zero energy status.

 SIT Graduate Institute

-SIT Graduate institute offers master’s degrees and certificates in low-residency formats and global MAs in which students study at SIT centers abroad.
+SIT Graduate institute offers master's degrees and certificates in low-residency formats and global MAs in which students study at SIT centers abroad.
 Since 2021, the SIT Graduate Institute also delivers a Doctor of Education degree in Global Education.
 In addition, SIT grants graduate certificates in International Education and peacebuilding (via a summer program called Conflict Transformation Across Cultures, or CONTACT).

-Like the SIT Study Abroad programs, all graduate degree programs are based on seven “critical global issues” which include Climate & Environment, Development & Inequality, Education & Social Change, Geopolitics & Power, Global Health & Well-being, Identity & Human Resilience, and Peace & Justice.
+Like the SIT Study Abroad programs, all graduate degree programs are based on seven "critical global issues" which include Climate & Environment, Development & Inequality, Education & Social Change, Geopolitics & Power, Global Health & Well-being, Identity & Human Resilience, and Peace & Justice.

 In prior years, degree programs were largely delivered in-person on the SIT campus in Brattleboro, Vermont or in the World Learning center in Washington, DC.
-In January 2018, SIT announced a change of degree offerings and formats, replacing full-time, on-campus master’s programs with a global degree format.
+In January 2018, SIT announced a change of degree offerings and formats, replacing full-time, on-campus master's programs with a global degree format.
 Low-residency and certificate programs still take place on the Vermont campus several weeks each year.
 Global degrees take place in up to three countries relevant to the degree focus.
 In the 2018-2019 school year, there were 199 full- and part-time students at SIT.

-In 2019, SIT Graduate Institute received the U.S. State Department’s English Language Fellow Top Producing Institution Award, recognizing that SIT has produced the largest number of Fellows.
+In 2019, SIT Graduate Institute received the U.S. State Department's English Language Fellow Top Producing Institution Award, recognizing that SIT has produced the largest number of Fellows.

-The institute is regionally accredited by the New England Commission of Higher Education, formerly the New England Association of Schools and Colleges.
-Initially accredited in 1974, the institute's most recent accreditation was issued in 2014 and its next review for accreditation will take place in 2022.
+The institute is regionally accredited by the New England Commission of Higher Education.
+It was originally accredited in 1974, and most recently reaccredited in 2023.

 Administration and faculty

-The school head is Dean Kenneth Williams, a specialist in "organization and leadership".
 The school's website currently lists 19 core faculty members, including six department chairs and one program director; as well as senior practitioners and adjunct faculty.